Sign up for alerts

 Columbia Alert Network

-• a high-speed telephone dialing service used to notify citizens and businesses of important information.
-Notifications are delivered to targeted geographic areas by telephone call or electronic messages like text messaging or email
+A high-speed telephone dialing service used to notify citizens and businesses of important information.
+Notifications are delivered to targeted geographic areas by telephone call or electronic messages like text messaging or email.
+Sign up for Columbia Alert Network

 Public Alerts

-• a portal to the community notification system for Columbia, Multnomah, Washington, and Clackamas counties.
+A portal to the community notification system for Columbia, Multnomah, Washington, and Clackamas counties.
 Sign up to receive emergency voice and/or data messages on your cell phone, Voice-Over-IP (VOIP or internet-based) phone, email, or phone provided by a cable TV carrier.
 If you have a published landline phone, it will automatically be added to the system.
 Your information is safe and will only be used for emergency notifications.
+Sign up for Public Alerts

 FlashAlert Newswire

-• a system that gives you access to emergency messages, such as breaking news or weather closure information, from local agencies, schools, universities, businesses, and churches that subscribe to use the service.
-The service is free for message recipients and you can customize how you receive your messages.
+A system that gives you access to emergency messages, such as breaking news or weather closure information, from local agencies, schools, universities, businesses, and churches that subscribe to use the service.
+The service is free for message recipients, and you can customize how you receive your messages.
+Sign up for FlashAlert Newswire

 Other ways to be informed

-The National Weather Service NWS provides weather service warnings, watches, forecasts, and other hazard information 24 hours a day, 7 days a week.
-You can also purchase an NOAA Weather Radio, which can be customized to your county and the types of weather events you want to be alerted to.
+The NWS provides weather service warnings, watches, forecasts, and other hazard information 24 hours a day, 7 days a week.
+You can also purchase an NOAA Weather Radio, which can be customized to your county and the types of weather events that interest you.
+National Weather Service

 Local Radio and Television Stations